Walk Behind Leaf Blower Buyer's Guide

-However, commercial grade models are designed to stand up to the most wear and tear.
+Commercial grade models are designed to stand up to the most wear and tear.
 While a semi-pro model can handle eight hours of continuous use a couple of days a week, the commercial grade models are designed to be used eight hours per day, seven days a week.

-- Directional blower
+- Directional blowing

 - Specialized wheels